Expert Lee Kaiser covers THE BASICS OF DUCT SMOKE detection.

 The code calls for duct detectors so we don't use the air handling system to spread smoke throughout the space and then slow down the egress of the building.
-In my experience and as many of you will agree that duct detectors are a major headache for false detection in buildings.
-It's a fairly poor way to detect a fire and it causes more harm than maybe good, but nonetheless, it's part of the code and we have to do it.
+Duct detectors are a major headache for false detection in buildings.
+It's a fairly poor way to detect a fire and it causes more harm than good, but nonetheless, it's part of the code and we have to do it.

-They need to be tested on an annual basis by performing a smoke entry test.
-This is a picture of a normal spot smoke detector that gets installed inside of a housing.
-This housing goes around the detector and this gentleman's hand is touching one of two sensing tubes.
+These duct detectors need to be tested on an annual basis by performing what is called a smoke entry test.
+When a spot smoke detector gets installed inside of a housing.
+The housing goes around the detector and one of two sensing tubes.
 We install the duct detector on the outside of a duct and from the housing Those two tubes then go into the duct.
 Those tubes are usually a thin wall conduit, like an EMT conduit.
 The conduits have holes drilled in them so air can penetrate into the pipes.
 As it flows across the holes it will cause a slight differential pressure and bring some of that air into the detector housing and then back out.

 If we see smoke in that detector it's because we brought some of that air that's going through the duct into that detector housing.
 So then we need to test those detectors.
 Are they functional if smoked?
 During a smoke test, a sensitivity test would be also required, and we also verify air flow through the housing.